Updated: March 18, 2023

 There are six states and two territories in Australia and the list below highlights them:

-From the Great Barrier Reef’s secret islands to rural towns in the outback, desert villages in Western Australia, and breathtaking resorts along its coastlines, the following list showcases the best remote destinations to avoid crowds:
+From the Great Barrier Reef’s secret islands to rural towns in the outback, desert villages in Western Australia, and breathtaking resorts along its coastlines, the following list showcases the best remote destinations in which to avoid crowds:

 Some travelers visit popular cities like Sydney and Melbourne, and spend days exploring the Great Barrier Reef.
 At the same time, thrill-seekers and adventurers relish itineraries that take them to Port Douglas, Daintree National Park, and Cradle Mountain.
 Couples may prefer the quiet romance of Uluru and Mossman, while seniors may prefer Alice Springs and Cairns.